canonical/certification-docs/Policy_Guide-16.04.rst

 ---------------
 Certification testing should be performed for each storage mode supported.
-Thus if a system supports JBOD and onboard RAID plus an optional PCIe add-in RAID card (that controls onboard disks), the storage tests would need to be run against all three configurations.
+Thus if a system supports JBOD and onboard RAID plus an optional PCIe add-in RAID card (that controls onboard disks), the storage tests should be run against all three configurations.

+The Server Test Suite provides a ``storage-only`` whitelist for this purpose.

 USB Testing
 -----------